epsilonrt/EmbedStaticToSharedLib/README.md

     COMMAND ${CMAKE_COMMAND} -P ${CMAKE_CURRENT_BINARY_DIR}/cmake_uninstall.cmake)
 ```

-Then you can build and install the project:
+Then you can build and install the project.
+Below is an example of how to build and run the program on Linux:

 ```bash
 $ mkdir -p build